 4R Considerations for No-Tillage or Strip-Tillage Systems

-October 26, 2022 | By Austin Omer, ForGround by Bayer Sustainable Systems Agronomist
+Written by: Austin Omer, ForGround by Bayer Sustainable Systems Agronomist

 Harvest is here, and fall fertilizer applications are top-of-mind.
 Here are a few things to consider for no-tillage (no-till) or strip-tillage (strip-till) systems.
 These practices require a different approach to fertilizer practices because the soil properties are changed.
 Increased residue and microbial biomass may alter nutrient availability and therefore require adjusting timing, placement, forms, and rates of fertilizer applications.